mdn/browser-compat-data/compat-data-schema.md

 #### The `support_statement` object
 The `support_statement` object describes the support provided by a single browser type for the given subfeature.
-It is an array of `simple_support_statement` objects, but if there is only one of them, the array can be omitted.
+It is an array of `simple_support_statement` objects, but if there is only one of them, the array must be omitted.

 Example of a `support` compat object (with an `array_support_statement` containing 2 entries):